alexiamcdonald/metaprogramming/slides/good_example.md

     end
   end

   puts "Hey guys!
-Isn't this an awesome talk!".censor(guys, folks)
+How great is this talk, eh?".censor("guys", "folks")

   # Hey folks!
-Isn't this an awesome talk!
+How great is this talk, eh?
 ```